MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 <img  width="450px" title="Adding a messaging extension" src="~/assets/images/get-started/app-studio-manifest-editor-mess-ext.png"/>

 The sample messaging extension is listed in the right hand pane under *Messaging Extensions*.
-To use App Studio to update the App ID for the messaging extension you will need to go through the same steps as you did for the bot.
-Delete the existing messaging extension, and click *Set up* to set up and register your app extension.
+This time you will simply copy the app ID that you created previously for your bot.
+Because of this re-use you will not need to register an id for this messaging extension.

 In the Messaging Extension dialog enter the name of your messaging extension `Contoso messaging Extension`, and click *Create*.
-Make a note of the App ID for your messaging extension in *Notepad*.

-Now click *Manage*, and in the *Contoso messaging extension Registration* web page, click *Generate New Password*.
-Make a note of this password in Notepad, and then scroll to the bottom of the page and click *Save*.
-Now would also be a good time to save your text file if you have not done so already.

-You will add this information to your hosted app later in this walkthrough, which will allow secure communication with your messaging extension.

 #### Register your app in Teams